 9) Spend time in Oban and take a ferry to the Isle of Mull.
 See the ruins of the monastery on Iona, and a trip to Fingals cave on Staffa to view geology similar to Giants Causeway (weather dependent)

 If you want to know about Scotland north of Inverness, please let me know but this should keep you going for the moment.
 Barr Edinburgh & Glasgow I haven't explored much of southern Scotland though Stirling is supposed to be worth a visit & Lough Lomond.

 Regarding food forget about the Scottish passion for deep fried Mars bars & curried chips.
 Try delicacies such as the fish soup, Cullen Skink & of course Haggis served with tatties & neeps (turnip & potatoes) or a whiskey or mushroom sauce.
-You might even try some venison & a wee dram of whiskey distilled in the highlands. almost 7 years ago
+You might even try some venison & a wee dram of whiskey distilled in the highlands. over 7 years ago

 How long are you going for?